Jimmy Barry-Murphy: Early life

 Coming from a family of six – including brothers John, Denis, Barry and sisters Miriam and Frances – Barry-Murphy was born into a family steeped in hurling tradition.
 His granduncle, Dinny Barry-Murphy, was the most successful of the family.
 He captained Cork and won four All-Ireland titles in the 1920s and 1930s.
 His grandfather, Finbarr Barry-Murphy, also played with Cork while his father, John Barry-Murphy, won an All-Ireland title in the junior grade with Cork in 1940.

 He was educated at Colaiste an Spiorad Naoimh in Bishopstown.

 Club career

-Barry-Murphy played his club hurling and football with the famous St Finbarr's club on the south-side of Cork city.
-In a hugely successful career spanning two decades, he won every honour in the game.
+Barry-Murphy played his club hurling and football with St Finbarr's club on the south side of Cork city.
+During a career spanning two decades, he won multiple titles with the club.

 Hurling

 After playing at underage level with 'the Barr's', Barry-Murphy joined the club's senior team by 1972.
 His career got off to an inauspicious start that year when he was sent off in a club game and received a two-month suspension.

 In 1974 Barry-Murphy won his first county club championship winners' medal following a 2–17 to 2–14 defeat of arch-rivals Blackrock.
 He later collected a Munster winners' medal before making a clean sweep by adding an All-Ireland winners' medal to his collection following a 3–8 to 1–6 defeat of the Fenians.

 Another clean sweep of hurling titles followed for Barry-Murphy in the 1977–78 club championship season.
 A 1–17 to 1–5 trouncing of north-side rivals Glen Rovers was followed by a Munster final victory over Sixmilebridge after a replay.
 He subsequently added a second All-Ireland winners' medal to his collection.
 His goal from a rebound in that game was the deciding factor in sealing the victory over Wexford's Rathnure.

 After a brief hiatus St Finbarr's were back in the big time again in 1980.
 Barry-Murphy won a third county club championship winners' medal as Glen Rovers fell in the final.
 A third Munster title was later annexed before facing Ballyhale Shamrocks in the All-Ireland final.
 Not even a late goal from Barry-Murphy, however, could seal a victory over the Kilkenny outfit and 'the Barr's' lost by 1–15 to 1–11.

 The 1980 county club championship title was the first set of three consecutive victories for Barry-Murphy and St Finbarr's.
 He won his final county championship in 1988 following a 3–18 to 2–14 defeat of old rivals Glen Rovers.